-Dreamer’s Island is a floating “house boat” that actually is a restaurant and bar owned and run by a Rasta, they now also offer accommodation in the floating house.
-You find them off the Africa House Hotel or Forodhani Gardens floating in the sea.
+Dreamer’s Island is Zanzibar’s only floating bar, restaurant and accommodation.
+You find them off Forodhani Gardens floating in the sea.
 A boat will you bring you over there. http://www.dreamersisland.org

 These were the grounds of the biggest slave market in Zanzibar before slavery was outlawed in 1873.
 The monument was built as a memorial to the thousands of slaves who were traded there.
 Please read more about it on http://zanzibar-stories.blogspot.com.au/